Compare School Options

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 According to the Bureau of Labor Statistics (BLS), projected job growth in addictions and recovery is much faster than in other fields.
-BLS also reports that the median pay of master-level counselors in addictions and recovery is over $48,500.
-Similar roles include social workers, community health workers, and marriage and family therapists, all earning an average annual salary of $49,710.
+The BLS also reports that the median pay of counselors in addictions and recovery is $49,710 per year, with the top 10% earning more than $82,710.

 How to Choose an Online Master’s in Addictions and Recovery Program